Dr Bhadran Bose

 A/Prof Jessica Ryan

-A/Prof Jessica Ryan is a staff Nephrologist at Monash Health and and Clinical Adjunct Associate Professor at Monash University, Department of Medicine and currently leads the Glomerulonephritis service at Monash Health.
+A/Prof Jessica Ryan is a staff Nephrologist at Monash Health and Clinical Adjunct Associate Professor at Monash University, Department of Medicine and currently leads the CKD and Glomerulonephritis service at Monash Health.
 In addition, Jessica participates in the Monash Vasculitis, Renal Transplantation and Renal Genetics services.
 Passionate about education, especially with regards to rare kidney diseases, her post-doctoral research interests include ANCA-associated vasculitis and Glomerulonephritis.
 Dr Ryan has been involved in numerous clinical trials as a Principal and Sub-investigator in diseases such as ANCA-associated vasculitis, IgAN, membranous GN, aHUS and C3GN.
 Dr Ryan is the current Secretary of the Australian and New Zealand Vasculitis Society (ANZVASC) and chair of the ANZVASC Education committee.